punxaphil/maxi-media-player/README.md

     entities:
       - media_player.tv
 skipApplyButtonWhenGrouping: true # default is false.
 Will skip the apply button when grouping.
+dontSwitchPlayerWhenGrouping: true # default is false.
+Will not switch to another player if main player is ungrouped.

 # player specific
 showVolumeUpAndDownButtons: true # default is false, shows buttons for increasing and decreasing volume